-Besides the usual imports from the SNMP Standards [RFC2578], [RFC2579], and [RFC2580], the IPFIX MIB module references the ENTITY MIB module [RFC4133] and the IF MIB module [RFC2863].
+Besides the usual imports from the SNMP Standards [RFC2578], [RFC2579], and [RFC2580], the IPFIX MIB module references the ENTITY MIB module [RFC4133] and the Interfaces MIB module [RFC2863].

 7.1.
-Relationship to the ENTITY MIB and IF MIB
+Relationship to the ENTITY MIB and Interfaces MIB

-The Observation Point table (ipfixObservationPointTable) contains a reference to the ENTITY MIB module[RFC4133] (ipfixObservationPointPhysicalEntity) or the IF MIB module [RFC2863] (ipfixObservationPointPhysicalInterface).
-If the implementors of the IPFIX MIB module want to specify the physical entity where Flows are observed, then they SHOULD also implement the ENTITY MIB and/or the IF MIB module.
-The implementation of the ENTITY MIB and/or IF MIB module is OPTIONAL.
+The Observation Point table (ipfixObservationPointTable) contains a reference to the ENTITY MIB module [RFC4133] (ipfixObservationPointPhysicalEntity) and a reference to the Interfaces MIB module [RFC2863] (ipfixObservationPointPhysicalInterface).
+If the implementers of the IPFIX MIB module want to specify the physical entity where Flows are observed, then they SHOULD also implement the ENTITY MIB and/or the Interfaces MIB module.
+The implementation of the ENTITY MIB and/or the Interfaces MIB module is OPTIONAL.
 If one of them is not implemented, then all values of the respective column ipfixObservationPointPhysicalEntity or ipfixObservationPointPhysicalInterface in the Observation Point table are zero and the values of the ipfixObservationPointPhysicalEntityDirection columns are unknown(0), if none of them are defined.